 Is Edinburgh a walkable city?

-Start planning your trip to Edinburgh today and experience why this city is a destination that stays with you forever.
+For more insights and travel tips, check out the Edinburgh Travel Guide.
+Start planning your trip to Edinburgh today and see why this city earns a top spot on any European bucket list.
 There’s no better time to make it happen than now!